dzava/vue-asyncsearch/readme.md

 * `pagination`: an object that describes how to extract pagination information from the response. see [Configuraton](#configuration) for more information
 * `refresh-on-param-change`: a boolean indicating whether the results should be refreshed after a parameter value changes. default: `true`
 * `use-history`: a boolean indicating whether the query params should be added to the browser url.
 The url will also be used to set the values of the params
+* `results-path`: the key that is used to retrieve the results from the response data.
+    Use an empty string if the results are the only data in the response.
+Supports dot notation. (default: data)

 #### `as-results`:
 Renders when there are results and provides access to the results